saroarjahan/Fake/README.md

 by bots.
 If the computational time is an issue to test the whole data, you can choose a random selection of the data as well.
 (N.B: Just Get familirity with theses steps, proably u wont be able to complete this part since its need advance API)

-5.Create a social network from the Twitter dataset.
+5. Create a social network from the Twitter dataset.
 For this purpose, consider the mention reference in Twitter.
 More specifically, write a small program that allows you to identify the “mention” in each tweet message (word precedent by “@”).
 Now, construct a network graph where the nodes correspond to the user ID while the edge between two nodes, say A and B,